shermanloan/scejson-doc/doc/module-arm.md

 This field holds the date of birth for the secondary borrower.
 All dates must be in the form of YYYY-MM-DD, and be 10 characters long.
 Hence, a birthday of April 9, 1972 would be specified as `"Birthday2" : "1972-04-09"`.
-Note that this element *must* be set if the `Covers` attribute of any of the four payment protection objects is set to `borrower2` or `both`.
+Note that this element *must* be set if the `Covers` field of any of the four payment protection objects is set to `borrower2` or `both`.

 🟦 **Protection.Birthday2**